 Look for YouTube tutorials

 There is a lot of good help on YouTube.
-If you’re completely lost and have no idea how even to start your resume, look for tutorials on this subject.
+If you’re completely lost and have no idea how even to start writing resumes, look for tutorials on this subject.
 Here’s a good one to get you started.

 The Final Word